raj3shp/raj3shp.github.io/ctf-natas11.md

-# Learn to break PHP applications using CTFs - NATAS
+# Basic Server Side Web Security - NATAS CTF

 I started with capture the flag (CTF) excercises to practice my web hacking skills.
-This post is about one of the interesting challenges I faced in solving NATAS CTF.
+This post is about one of the interesting challenges I faced in solving [NATAS](https://overthewire.org/wargames/natas/) CTF.

 Levels 1 to 10 are quite simple so I won't get into them.
 I really got stuck at level 11.
 While solving this level, I learned about XOR encryption, regular expressions and their weaknesses.